default

 We want you to be completely safe as you shower, finish the laundry, and feed your family their favorite meal.
 The most important safety tip to remember is that if you ever think you smell natural gas, leave the area immediately and call Spire right away.

-• Reach out about unusual conditions.
-If you notice any of these signs, give Spire a call right away so we can address the issue for your safety.
+Reach out about unusual conditions right away.
+If you notice any of these signs, call us so we can address the issue for your safety.

 • A burner flame that is yellow, wavy or higher than normal